 It is very much possible to combine the best of the fast algorithmic generators with this HW based one, for example by seeding the algorithmic ones regularly with values produced by the HW generator.

-Then you will have something approximating true randomness with the high speed provided by the algorithms.
+Then you will have something approximating by the algorithms.